shadmehr1/3D-Printed-Compliant-Actuator/README.md

 ## Introduction

-This project explores the design and fabrication of a custom, high-torque-density actuator, dubbed the "SHACTUATOR," leveraging 3D printing and advanced brushless DC motor control.
-Our primary motivation was the ambitious goal of building a robotic dog, which naturally led us to design and construct our own actuators to deepen our understanding of electronics, motors, and gearboxes.
-By getting our hands dirty with these foundational elements of applied robotics, we aimed to gain a comprehensive understanding of the root components essential for millions of applications.
+This project explores the design and fabrication of a custom, high-torque-density actuator, dubbed the "SHACTUATOR," leveraging a 3D printed gearbox, and low cost brushless DC motors, and a an ODrive motor controllerr.
+My distant goal is to build a robtoic dog or humanoid, but you can't do that without validating an actuator design.
+Naturally, that led me to design and construct our my actuators to deepen my understanding of electronics, motors, and gearboxes.
+By getting my hands dirty with these foundational elements of applied robotics, I aimed to gain a comprehensive understanding of the root components essential for millions of applications.

 ## Project Goals & Requirements

 The development of the SHACTUATOR was guided by several key objectives:
 * **High Torque Density:** Design an actuator capable of delivering substantial torque relative to its size.
+Must deliver at least 5 Ft-Lbs of torque.
 * **Compliance & Backdrivability:** Ensure the actuator can yield to external forces and be backdriven, a critical feature for safe and dynamic robotic interaction.
-* **3D Print Feasibility:** Leverage FDM 3D printing for rapid prototyping and cost-effectiveness in manufacturing components.
+* **3D Print Feasibility:** Leverage 3D printing for rapid prototyping and cost-effectiveness in manufacturing components.
-* **Cost-Effectiveness:** Utilize readily available and affordable components where possible.
+* **Cost-Effectiveness:** Utilize readily available and affordable components, where possible.
 * **Learning Objectives:** Provide a robust platform for learning about BLDC motor control, gearbox design, and mechatronic system integration.
-* **Robotic Dog Application:** Design with the specific requirements of a quadruped robot joint in mind.

 ## Design Philosophy: Gearbox Selection

 When embarking on the design of a custom actuator, selecting the appropriate gearbox type is paramount.
-We considered three primary options: Planetary, Cycloidal, and Harmonic drives, each with its unique trade-offs in terms of performance, complexity, and manufacturability.
-To justify our decision, a quick comparative analysis was conducted.
+I considered three primary options: Planetary, Cycloidal, and Harmonic drives, each with its unique trade-offs in terms of performance, complexity, and manufacturability.
+To justify my decision, I conducted a weighted trade:

 | Criterion              | Harmonic                               | Planetary                          | Cycloidal                          | Notes                                           |
 | :--------------------- | :------------------------------------- | :--------------------------------- | :--------------------------------- | :---------------------------------------------- |